wertie3020/HiFive-Unmatched-CPU-Cooler/README.md

 # HiFive-Unmatched-CPU-Cooler
-A HiFive Unmatched CPU cooler heatsink.
+A HiFive Unmatched CPU cooler heat-sink.
-This heatsink wil be a 3d model that can be 3d printed at pcbway in Aluminium
+This heat-sink wil be a 3d model that can be 3d printed at pcbway in Aluminium

 ## Benchmark

-### Noctua NF-A4x10 FLX old heatsink
+### Noctua NF-A4x10 FLX old heat-sink
 ![alt text](/img/img2.jpg)

 - blowfish: 12.96